The Best Concrete Crack Fillers of 2023

 • Hydraulic cement is a dry mix (sometimes available as a premix) that you can apply to cracks in areas frequently exposed to water, such as pools, foundations, cisterns, and outdoor fountains.

-• Epoxy resurfacers, a combination of a resin and a hardener, are entirely waterproof and can be useful for sealing off cracks in basement and foundation walls as well as horizontal surfaces.
-But you’ve got to work fast: Epoxy resurfacers harden very quickly.
+• Epoxy resurfacers, a combination of a resin and a hardener, are entirely waterproof and can be useful for sealing cracks in concrete, both on basement and foundation walls as well as horizontal surfaces.
+But you’ve got to work fast—epoxy resurfacers harden very quickly.

 Crack Width

-The width of the crack is a major consideration when choosing a concrete crack filler.
-Thin cracks need a different approach and material than a thicker, wider crack.
+The width of the crack is a major consideration when you’re choosing a concrete crack filler.
+Thin cracks need a different approach and material than what’s needed for a thicker, wider crack.

 For larger cracks, quick-setting concrete or a patching compound might be the best bet.
 A standard concrete mix might also do the job, and you can mix as much as you need to fill the crack.
 Finishing with a resurfacer can help hide the repair and add more strength.